-- New buffered or protected bike lanes on: - " Bristlecone Street between North College Avenue and Blue Spruce Drive - this segment has a curb-to-curb width of approximately 40 feet, which is adequate for buffered or protected bike lanes if on-street parking is prohibited. - " Blue Spruce Drive from Conifer Street to Suniga Road this segment has a curb-to-curb width of approximately 30 feet.
-Without widening the roadway, the maximum possible bike lane width is 5 feet with 10-foot travel lanes.
-According to AASHTO's Guide for the Development of Bicycle Facilities, 5 feet is the minimum recommended width where vehicle speeds, vehicle volumes, and heavy vehicle use are low; however, the guide recommends 6 feet where 2-foot gutters are present. - " The proposed Mason Street extension the Mason Street extension is proposed as a 2-lane collector.
+- New bikeways on: - " Bristlecone Street between North College Avenue and Blue Spruce Drive - this segment has a curb-tocurb width of approximately 40 feet, which is adequate for buffered or protected bike lanes if on-street parking is prohibited.
+If parking cannot be removed, a Neighborhood Bikeway may be feasible provided that traffic calming can achieve the desired vehicular volume and speed levels of a Neighborhood Bikeway. - " Blue Spruce Drive from Conifer Street to Suniga Road - this segment has a curb-to-curb width of approximately 30 feet.
+Given the residential nature of this segment, a Neighborhood Bikeway is recommended.
+Additional traffic calming treatments may be necessary to achieve the desired vehicular volume and speed levels of a Neighborhood Bikeway. - The proposed Mason Street extension the Mason Street extension is proposed as a 2-lane collector.
 The Larimer County Urban Area Street Standards for a 2-lane collector feature two travel lanes and buffered bike lanes with 5-foot bike lanes and 3-foot buffers. - " The proposed Red Cedar Circle extension the Red Cedar Circle extension is proposed as a 2-lane collector.

 The Larimer County Urban Area Street Standards for a 2-lane collector feature two travel lanes and buffered bike lanes with 5-foot bike lanes and 3-foot buffers.